Activity Timeline

 • May 17: Katherine McComas, Vice Provost for Engagement and Land Grant Affairs denied (via email) Jon Parmenter’s written request for up-to-date financial information on the Cornell Endowment Fund (the legacy fund from Cornell University’s Western Land account, into which all revenues from the Morrill Act were placed).
 Information on the fund (its principal and the annual interest payout) were reported publicly in University financial reports through FY 2005.

 • June 23: The committee finished the process of diplomatic outreach to impacted Indigenous Nations and communities.
 A total of 251 Nations and communities were contacted.
-We thank Karishma Bottari, Dusti Bridges, Kurt Jordan, Leslie Logan, Ben Maracle, Ula Piasta-Mansfield, Troy Richardson, and Annabel Young for their help with the diplomatic outreach effort
+We thank Karishma Bottari, Dusti Bridges, Kurt Jordan, Leslie Logan (Seneca), Ben Maracle (Mohawk), Ula Piasta-Mansfield, Troy Richardson (Saponi, Tuscarora), and Annabel Young for their help with the diplomatic outreach effort

 • July 1: We thank departing CU&ID committee members Maia Dedrick, Eman Ghanayem, Fred Gleach, and Meredith Palmer for their help with the committee’s efforts.